dotmesh-io/docs/hugo/content/references/api.md

 containers.
-Actually attaching a volume to a container can only be done through the specialised Docker and Kubernetes integrations, rather than this API; these API functions are *related* to attachment rather than actually *doing* attachment.
+Actually attaching a volume to a container can only be done through the specialised Docker and Kubernetes integrations, rather than this API; these API functions are *related* to attachment rather than actually *performing* attachment.

+A "volume" is an actual filesystem made available to a container; it consists of a particular Subdot of a particular Branch of a particular Dot.

 #### DotmeshRPC.Procure.